 - Whisk together the flour, baking powder, salt and cardamom.

-- Blend the almond paste, sugar, butter, and vanilla in a food processor until light and fluffy.
+- Blend the almond paste, sugar, butter, almond extract, and vanilla in a food processor until light and fluffy.

 - Add the eggs, one at a time, scraping the bowl between each and allowing the eggs to incorporate before adding the next.
 Add the flour and pulse several times until just combined.